How to Respond to Negative Google Reviews: Templates & Best Practices

 --- Good Response:

 "Hi Sarah, thank you for the honest feedback.
 A 45-minute wait without an update from our team is genuinely unacceptable, and I'm sorry that's how your evening went.
-We've recently adjusted our server rotation during peak hours specifically to improve communication about wait times — it clearly needs more work.
+We've recently adjusted our server rotation during peak hours specifically to improve contact about wait times — it clearly needs more work.
 If you're willing to come back, please let me know at manager@restaurant.com and I'll personally ensure you're taken care of.
 Your experience tonight is exactly the feedback we needed."

 Why it works: Uses the customer's name, acknowledges the specific complaint, names an internal action already underway, and makes a personal offer — all in a tone that's professional but human.